StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 ## Overview

-Mapping functions can optionally be used in topology synchronization to transform data.
+Topology synchronization can optionally use mapping functions to transform data.
 The goal of a mapping function is to process topology data from an external system and prepare parameters for use by a template function.
 There are two types of mapping functions:

 * **Component mapping functions** - used in the synchronization of components.
 * **Relation mapping functions** - used in the synchronization of relations.